avaneev/prvhash/README.md

 ## PRVHASH Cryptanalysis Basics ##

-As was noted previously, when the internal momentary state of PRVHASH is known, its reversal poses a serious computation problem since the message that enters the system becomes indistringushable from system's own random state.
+As was noted previously, when the internal momentary state of PRVHASH is known, its reversal poses a serious computational problem since the message that enters the system becomes indistinguishable from system's own random state.
 Moreover, each reversal round's complexity increases exponentially, depending on the used PRVHASH parallelism (the `lcg - ~lcg` instruction assures this: it naturally reduces bit size of `lcg` by 1 and thus induces uncertainty about system's state).

-When the system state is not known, and when PRVHASH acts as a black-box, one has to consider core hash function's statistical properties.
-Every half of `Seed` and `lcg` variables, and `Hash` value itself, are uniformly random at all times: they are uncorrelated to each other at all times, and are also wholly-unequal for the PRNG period (they are not just time-delayed versions of each other).
-When the message enters the system as `lcg ^= msgw`, it works like mixing a message with one-time-pad used in symmetric cryptography.
+When the system state is not known, when PRVHASH acts as a black-box, one has to consider core hash function's statistical properties.
+Both halves of the `Seed` and `lcg` variables, and the `Hash` value itself, are uniformly random: they are uncorrelated to each other at all times, and are also wholly-unequal during the PRNG period (they are not just time-delayed versions of each other).
+When the message enters the system as `lcg ^= msgw`, it works like mixing a message with an one-time-pad used in symmetric cryptography.
 This operation completely hides the message in `lcg`'s entropy.
-Beside that, the output of PRVHASH uses "compression" operation over the `Seed` variable: statistically, this means mixing two unrelated random variables.
-This effectively hides the current state of the `Seed` variable, while a subsequent mix of the `Seed` with the `Hash` invalidates the "compressed output" value for use as a predictor of system's further state.
+Beside that the output of PRVHASH uses "compression" operation over the `Seed` variable: statistically, this means the mixing of two unrelated random variables.
+This effectively hides the current state of the `Seed` variable, while a subsequent mixing of the `Seed` with the `Hash` value invalidates the "compressed output" value for use as a predictor of system's further state.

-To sum up, the author is unable to find cryptographial security flaws in PRVHASH.
-The author will be happy to offer a negotiable grant to any cryptanalyst willing to "break" the PRVHASH, or independently publish its cryptanalysis.
+To sum up, the author is unable to find cryptographical security flaws in PRVHASH.
+The author will be happy to offer a negotiable grant to any cryptanalyst willing to "break" PRVHASH, or publish its cryptanalysis.
 You can contact the author via aleksey.vaneev@gmail.com

 ## Other ##